drdray1/drdray1/README.md

 - 👋 Hi, I’m @drdray1
 - 👀 I’m interested in writing code that solves problems and is fun to use!
-- 🌱 I’m currently learning C an lower level systems programming
+- 🌱 I’m currently learning Elixir a functional programming language

 <!---
 drdray1/drdray1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.